-N. Permit
+L. Permit

-A document issued by the Utility which allows the use of a backflow preventer.
+A document issued by Lyda Water Company which allows the use of a backflow preventer.

-O. Pollutant
+M. Pollutant

-A foreign substance that, if permitted to get into the public water system, will degrade its quality so as to constitute a moderate hazard, or impair the usefulness or quality of the water to a degree which does not create an actual hazard to the public health but which does adversely and unreasonably effect such water for domestic use.
+A foreign substance that if permitted to get into the public water system, will degrade it's quality so as to constitute a moderate hazard, or impair the usefulness or quality of the water to a degree which does not create an actual hazard to the public health but which does adversely and unreasonably affect such water for domestic use.